 Naturally, shower laundry is best suited to those who shower at the beginning or end of the day as you’ll only need one outfit for wearing during the day (or night) while your shower laundry dries.
 You could, theoretically, travel with just 2 outfits, although three is ideal in case you end up spilling khao soi all over your shorts or get too drunk to manage shower laundry one day.
 Things can happen.

-Pro-tip: hang your clothes outside and/or in the sun (whichever combination is warmest) to allow the clothes to be fully dry
+Pro-tip: hang your clothes outside and/or in the sun (whichever combination is warmest) to allow the clothes to dry as quickly as possible.

 And fear not, shower laundry isn’t just for boys.
-You can shower laundry as a lady as well.
+You can shower laundry as a lady.
 Unlike many gospels, shower laundry is not misogynistic or misandristic.

 Some soaps I recommend for shower laundry:

 ~ Whatever soap came in your shower, shaved to lather up nicely

 ~ Whatever local laundry detergent you can find